Japan's JERA returns to profit in first half on lower fuel costs

-TOKYO, Oct 27 (Reuters) - Japan's top power generator JERA returned to profit in the first half of fiscal 2024, helped by lower fuel procurement costs and higher electricity prices, it said on Friday.
+TOKYO, Oct 27 (Reuters) - Japan's top power generator JERA returned to profit in the first half of the 2023/24 fiscal year, owing to lower fuel procurement costs and higher electricity prices, it said on Friday.

 Net profit stood at 291 billion yen ($2.2 billion) for the six months through September, against a loss of 214 billion yen a year earlier.

-JERA, one of the world's biggest buyers of liquefied natural gas (LNG), stuck to its full-year forecast of 350 billion yen from 17.8 billion yen last year.
+JERA, one of the world's biggest buyers of liquefied natural gas (LNG), stuck to its full-year forecast of 350 billion yen, a jump from 17.8 billion yen in the year earlier.

-The resumption of LNG imports from the U.S. Freeport LNG plant will reduce its annual procurement expense by about 90 billion yen, Yoshida said.
-The Freeport plant was shut after a pipeline explosion in June 2022.
+The resumption in imports of LNG from the U.S. Freeport LNG plant after a fire will reduce its annual procurement expense by about 90 billion yen, Yoshida said.
+The Freeport plant was shut after a pipeline explosion in June 2022, disrupting supplies.

-The lower costs will help offset weaker earnings at its trading unit JERAGM, which saw strong trading income during the energy crisis, led by Russia's invasion of Ukraine.
+The reduction in costs will help offset lower earnings of its trading unit JERAGM, which saw a strong trading income during the energy crisis, led by Russia's invasion of Ukraine.

 JERA raised its full-year assumption for oil prices to $90 a barrel from $79 and for exchange rates to 144 yen per dollar from 140 yen.